-Compared to the reducing sugar methods, both the amyloclastic methods are quite simple and do not involve a heating step.
-One of the principal limitations of an iodine-based method is interference caused by iodine-reducing substances present in the samples.67 For example, cysteine present in Luria broth was found to completely bleach the starch-iodine blue colour at a concentration as low as 160 μ m.67 Furthermore, as the starch-iodine complex forms a deep blue colour, it poses difficulties in optimizing the control reading.
+Compared with the reducing sugar methods, both the amyloclastic methods are quite simple and do not involve a heating step.
+One of the principal limitations of an I2-based method is interference caused by I2-reducing substances present in the samples.68 For example, cysteine present in Luria broth was found to completely bleach the starch-I2 blue colour at a concentration as low as 160 μ mol L^{-1.68} Furthermore, as the starch-l2 complex forms a deep blue colour, it poses difficulties in optimizing the control reading.
 Thus, measurement of a relatively small change in absorbance is quite challenging.
-Since presence of excess starch can give negative data, to measure enzyme activity, accurate usage of serial dilutions of starch is necessary.
-Moreover, as discussed above, the maltodextrins produced don't have equal complexing ability with iodine.72 Since the colour of the complex changes based on the size of the dexrtrin chain, the colour intensity produced will depend on the maltodextrin composition of the sample.
-Therefore, the use of this technique to assess α -amylase activity might lead to misleading results.
+Since the presence of excess starch can give negative data, to measure enzyme activity it is necessary to use accurate serial dilutions of starch.
+Moreover, as already discussed, the maltodextrins produced do not have equal complexing ability with I2.73 Since the colour of the complex changes based on the size of the dextrin chain, the colour intensity produced will depend on the maltodextrin composition of the sample.
+Therefore, the use of this technique to assess α -amylase activity might yield misleading results.

 Unlike other α -amylase detection methods, for the turbidimetric method, the starch used should not completely dissolve but it should be able to form a suspension.
-Thus, it is essential to pipette out same amount of starch in to each well to get reproducible and reliable results.
-In a spectrophotometer, the remaining starch particles resulting from incomplete hydrolysis of starch reflect and scatter the incident light thereby reducing the light intensity reaching the detector.
+Thus, it is essential to pipette out the same amount of starch into each well to get reproducible and reliable results.
+In a spectrophotometer, the remaining starch particles resulting from incomplete hydrolysis of starch reflect and scatter the incident light, thereby reducing the light intensity reaching the detector.
 This decrease is recorded as the absorbance value.
-Thus, if unequal amount of starch is pipetted into the sample wells, this can result in artificially high absorbance values, compromising the accuracy of the test results.
-Sedimentation of the substrate and getting a homogenous mixture into each well makes the method more difficult and less reliable.
-Although fast and relatively simple, preparation of stable and reproducible starch solutions has limited the use of both these methods.
+Thus, if unequal amounts of starch are pipetted into the sample wells, this can result in artificially high absorbance values and compromise the accuracy of the test results.
+Sedimentation of the substrate and getting a homogeneous mixture into each well makes the method more difficult and less reliable.
+Although fast and relatively simple, the preparation of stable and reproducible starch solutions has limited the use of both these methods.
 Though both the amyloclastic methods are comparatively rapid and simple, these methods only give a qualitative indication of α -amylase activity and cannot be considered suitable for quantitative analysis.
-Furthermore, it should be noted that in an enzyme reaction or any other chemical reaction, it is more convenient and reliable to measure the amount of product formed than measuring the amount of substrate consumed.
+Furthermore, it should be noted that, in an enzyme reaction or any other chemical reaction, it is more convenient and reliable to measure the amount of product formed than measuring the amount of substrate consumed.

-3.3 Enzymatic method
+Enzymatic method